Global Awards 2020

 IChemE applies strict word limits to all entries for three reasons:

-The total limit is 1,850 words across five sections.
-Many successful entries don’t reach this limit, so consider the quality of your written submission, rather than quantity.
+Many successful entries do not reach this limit, so consider the quality of your written submission, rather than quantity.

 If you consider it necessary to provide more information please use links to your project, supporting drawings, references or other documents.